catalyzeio/stratum-docs/initial-setup.md

 git push catalyze mybranchname:master
 ```

 After your push, you will see build output stream to your terminal window.
 Any build error output will be there.
-For detailed information, read the [How Stratum Builds Work](/stratum/articles/builds) article.
+For related information, read the [Writing Your Application](/stratum/articles/writing-your-application) article.

 After your build succeeds, a [deploy job](/stratum/articles/concepts/jobs#deploy-jobs) will be started for it.
 Shortly after (20-40 seconds, plus however long it takes your application to start up and respond).
 After that, your application should be available at the hostname you configured in the site.
 Congratulations!